DataDog/hiring-engineers/answers.md

 I then wanted to compile this code, but I needed to get the API keys from Datadog.
 To obtain them, I went to the API tab on the integrations menu and generated a new key by selecting "Create Application Key":

-The code I saved was taken from the datadog doc and is seen below:
+The code I saved was taken from the Datadog documentation and is seen below:

 #### Python code for Creating a timeboard
 ```python